 Anxiety therapy in London

-To find a counsellor or help with your anxiety and panic attacks take a look at the profiles of our central London therapists at City Therapy Rooms, each profile is written by the therapist and gives you more information about how they work and their availability.
+To find a counsellor or help with your anxiety and panic attacks take a look at the profiles of the London therapists at City Therapy Rooms, each profile is written by the therapist and gives you more information about how they work and their availability.

 Please feel free to chat on the telephone to a few therapists or to meet several before deciding who you would like to work with.
 The initial session is an opportunity for both you and the therapist to decide if you would like to work together.